Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Introduction

-Essentially, the novel concept of FSLU transformation allows us to construct very general fixed point FSPT states of 2D and 3D FSPT phases.
-Moreover, all these fixed point wavefucntions admit exact solvable parent Hamiltonians consisting of commuting projectors on an arbitrary triangulation with an arbitrary branching structure.
-We will begin with the 2D case where the discrete spin structure can be implemented by Kasteleyn orientation \cite{Kasteleyn1963,Cimasoni2007,Cimasoni2008} that allows us to decorate Majorana chain onto $G_b$-symmetry domain walls \cite{Tarantino2016,Ware2016}.
-Then we will show how to implement the discrete spin structure on a triangulation of 3D (orientable) spin manifold, which is a nontrivial generalization of Kasteleyn orientation.
-The discrete spin structure allows us to decorate the Majorana chain onto the intersection lines of $G_b$-symmetry domain walls in a self consistent and topological invariant way.
-The fundamental mathematical data describing such a decoration scheme belong to $H^2(G_b, \mathbb Z_2)$, subjected to an obstructions on $H^4(G_b, \mathbb Z_2)$.
-The obstruction can be understood by the following physical picture: Since Kasteleyn orientation is not always possible for a large loop (the 3D discrete spin structure can be used to construct \emph{local} Kasteleyn orientation of small loops within a tetrahedron), a complex fermion decoration on the intersection points of $G_b$-symmetry domain walls is typically required and this is only possible when the $H^4(G_b, \mathbb Z_2)$ obstruction vanishes.
-Furthermore, another obstruction on $H^5(G_b, U_T(1))$ will be generated by wavefunction renormalization to finally determine whether the entire decoration scheme of Majoarana chain is valid or not for a fixed point wavefunction in 3D.
+It turns out that the novel concept of FSLU transformation allows us to construct very general fixed-point FSPT states of 2D and 3D FSPT phases.
+All of these fixed-point wavefunctions admit exactly solvable parent Hamiltonians consisting of commuting projectors on an arbitrary triangulation with an arbitrary branching structure.
+We begin with the 2D case, in which the discrete spin structure can be implemented by Kasteleyn orientations \cite{Kasteleyn1963,Cimasoni2007,Cimasoni2008}, allowing us to decorate Majorana chains onto $G_b$-symmetry domain walls \cite{Tarantino2016,Ware2016}.
+We then show how to implement the discrete spin structure on a triangulation of a 3D orientable spin manifold, which is a nontrivial generalization of 2D Kasteleyn orientation.
+The discrete spin structure allows us to decorate the Majorana chains onto the intersection lines of $G_b$-symmetry domain walls in a self-consistent and topologically invariant way.
+The fundamental mathematical data describing such a decoration scheme belong to $H^2(G_b, \mathbb Z_2)$, subjected to an obstruction on $H^4(G_b, \mathbb Z_2)$.
+The obstruction can be understood through the following physical picture.
+As Kasteleyn orientation is not always possible for a large loop (the 3D discrete spin structure can be used to construct \emph{local} Kasteleyn orientations of small loops), complex fermion decoration on the intersection points of $G_b$-symmetry domain walls is typically required, and this is only possible when the $H^4(G_b, \mathbb Z_2)$ obstruction vanishes.
+Furthermore, another obstruction on $H^5(G_b, U_T(1))$ is generated by wavefunction renormalization to finally determine whether the entire decoration scheme of Majorana chains is valid for a fixed-point wavefunction in 3D.